kfinc/kfinc.github.io/README.md

 functional network during working memory task performance*).
 In my research I am interested how learning and expertise are reflected in the organization of the human brain functional network.
 I enjoy data analysis (Python, R) and I am actively engaged in developing open-source neuroimaging tools.
-I spend my spare time playing analog synths, nature photography, and having fun with my dogs.
+I spend my spare time on playing analog synths, nature photography, and having fun with my dogs.

 ### Research interests: